We support over 400 technology enhanced auditoriums, lecture halls, classrooms, laboratories, and meeting rooms throughout campus.

 The Center for eLearning provides detailed instructions for using Panopto.
 Their print and video guides are particularly helpful for those teaching from their laptops but have yet to install and launch it on their own device.

-Panopto is installed on all PCs in technology enhance classrooms.
-Using the Panopto from the classroom PC allows instructors to incorporate additional room technologies such as the document camera and Smart monitor into their recording.
+Panopto is installed on all PCs in technology enhanced classrooms.
+Using Panopto from the classroom PC allows instructors to incorporate additional room technologies such as the document camera and Smart monitor into their recording.
 To learn more about launching Panopto from a classroom PC, please watch the following video.